 Organisations can choose between various public, private, hybrid, or multi-cloud solutions.
 Public clouds are multi-tenant environments, meaning that you share computing resources with other users.
 They are cost-efficient and easy to manage.

 Private clouds are single-tenant environments, so they are more secure than public clouds and offer the customer greater control.
 The drawback is that private clouds require greater management, and their scalability is limited because you have to acquire new infrastructure to expand.

-Many organizations opt for hybrid solutions, which combine private and public clouds to maximize security whilst maintaining scalability and efficiency.
+Many organisations opt for hybrid solutions, which combine private and public clouds to maximise security whilst maintaining scalability and efficiency.
 You can rely on public infrastructure for less sensitive requirements, and transition to a private environment when handling privileged data.
 Multi-cloud solutions are similar, except they combine services from multiple providers.
 However, these solutions can be expensive and complex to manage.

 Challenges of Moving to the Cloud

-- Vendor lock-in—some organizations come to rely too heavily on a single cloud provider, which makes it difficult to switch to a new service.
+- Vendor lock-in—some organisations come to rely too heavily on a single cloud provider, which makes it difficult to switch to a new service.

 - Unexpected costs—if you don’t adequately plan your budget, your cloud operation costs can rise exponentially.
 If you fail to predict your future needs, you might not select the most cost-effective cloud solution.